William Mitchell College of Law, J.D., 2000, Magna Cum Laude

 Minnesota Court of Appeals

-Alison Midden is a co-chair of the Estate Planning and Administration section.
+Alison Midden is the firm's Estate Planning and Administration section leader.
 She focuses her practice in the areas of:

 - Estate planning